ihelab/ihelab.github.io/architecture/architecture.md

  >  Related source code respository: [FHIR X-Reference Backend](https://github.com/sll-mdilab/t5-pid-xref-manager).

 ### C4: Clinical Applications
 The MDI Lab has developed a small set of web-based proof-of-concept applications.
 One of the purposes of these applications is to facilitate administration, troubleshooting and demonstration of the other components within the lab.
-These applications also showcase functionality that may could be possible in future clinical decision support system based on technologies such as FHIR.
+These applications also showcase functionality that may be possible in future clinical decision support system based on technologies such as FHIR.
 Additionally, they serve as best-practice examples of FHIR-enabled browser applications.

 ### T5 Proof-of-Concept Web Application
 The following functionality is currently supported: